rails/rails/guides/source/upgrading_ruby_on_rails.md

 First, add `gem 'web-console', '~> 2.0.0.beta3'` to the `:development` group in your Gemfile and run `bundle install` (it won't have been included when you upgraded Rails).
 Once it's been installed, you can simply drop a reference to the console helper (i.e., `<%= console %>`) into any view you want to enable it for.
 A console will also be provided on any error page you view in your development environment.

-Additionally, you can tell Rails to automatically mount a VT100-compatible console on a predetermined path by setting `config.web_console.automount = true` in your application.rb.
+Additionally, you can tell Rails to automatically mount a VT100-compatible console on a predetermined path by setting `config.web_console.automount = true` in your `config/environments/development.rb`.
 You can specify the path by setting `config.web_console.default_mount_path` (note that this defaults to `/console`).

 TODO: Update `web-console` version to release version.